What do commercial landscape contractors need to do?

 2. Record plant passports you receive from authorised operators* together with details of the authorised operator (name and address) who sold you the plants.
 You need to record this information (physically or digitally) for 3 years.

 The minimum information which must be recorded from the plant passport(s) supplied is Part A (the botanical name(s) of the plant(s) species concerned) and Part B (the supplying operator's registration number).
-This FAQ document highlights where Part A and Part B may be found on a plant passport.
+Click here to see where Part A and Part B may be found on a plant passport.
 The information contained with Part A and Part B is required for each trade unit (see glossary for definition of trade unit) of passported plants received.

 Although not required, recording the dates each trade unit was received, together with the client they were supplied to, will ensure good accuracy in the event of any issues in the future.